 What Is A Customer Event or a Customer Sales Event?

-Sometimes, they invite both types of customers.
+Sometimes, they invite all of these "users".

 Why Are Customer Events and Customer Sales Events Different for Keynote Speakers?

-With an internal top 100/200/300 leaders, all-company show, or brand/business unit gathering, the speaker is there to challenge, inspire, provoke, and even align the group toward a vision or ambition.
+With an internal top 100/200/300 leaders, all-company meeting, or brand/business unit gathering, the speaker is there to challenge, inspire, provoke, and even align the group toward a vision or ambition.
 The keynote speaker is briefed on the company context, strategy, and goal, and the job is to speak to that vision and attempt to amplify and accelerate progress toward it.

 What this means is that the keynote has to somehow bridge the gap between the host company and its people, ideas, products, and vision, as well as the diverse group of customers from all sorts of different businesses and functions who are attending.